Clinical Journal of Sport Medicine

 The Clinical Journal of Sport Medicine (CJSM) is a peer-reviewed medical journal in the sports medicine field.
 It is published by Lippincott Williams & Wilkins.
 It was established in 1990 by the Canadian Academy of Sport and Exercise Medicine with Gordon Matheson as the founding editor.
 It is also the official journal of the Australasian College of Sport and Exercise Physicians, the American Medical Society for Sports Medicine (AMSSM) and American Osteopathic Academy of Sports Medicine.
 It is the pre-eminent non-surgical sports medicine journal of North America.
 In North America (USA and Canada), sports medicine is a subspecialty field of medicine with an even split between surgical and non-surgical subspecialties.
 The surgical branch of sports medicine is a subspecialty field of orthopedics, whereas the non-surgical branch draws from specialties including family practice, physiatry, pediatrics, internal medicine and emergency medicine.

 The journal editor-in-chief is Christopher Hughes.
-There are active associated CJSM Blog and Podcast sites which are edited by Deputy Editor James MacDonald.